Sport Studies

 Qionah graduated in the field of Sport Development

-'Playing sports was such a big part of my childhood and brought me so much joy, I wanted to create the same joy for others'
+'Sports were such a big part of my childhood and brought me so much joy, I wanted to create that for others'

-‘For my second-year internship, I returned to Curaçao to work with the national sport federation Fundashon Desaroyo Deportivo Korsou.
-It was a great opportunity to learn about the business side of sport in my own country.
+‘For my second-year internship, I went back to Curaçao to work with Fundashon Desaroyo Deportivo Korsou, the national sport federation.
+It was a great chance to learn about the business side of sport in my own country.

-My day-to-day tasks helped me to set up systems in place and increase participation of the local youth.
-I made sure the community became aware of all the local sport opportunities and that necessary sport equipment was provided.
-I also made sure there were enough people to organise the sport activities and I created a manual for the implementation phase.’
+I helped set up new systems and worked to increase youth participation.
+I made sure the community knew about local sport options and received the equipment needed.
+I also checked that there were enough people to run the activities and I created a manual for the implementation phase.’

 Making an impact at Let’s Keep the Ball Flying

-‘Right now, I’m doing my internship at Let’s Keep the Ball Flying, a non-profit sport development organisation based in the Netherlands.
-They also support projects in countries like Greece, Tanzania, and Lebanon.
+‘I did my final internship at Let’s Keep the Ball Flying, a non-profit sport development organisation in the Netherlands.
+They also support projects in countries such as Greece, Tanzania and Lebanon.

-I am creating a manual for all parties involved and setting up meetings with the refugee centres to find locations for the pilot programme.
-I am also busy with finding volunteers and doing desk research.
-For my field research I am participating and assisting in volleyball training sessions to get a better understanding of what refugees want and need when it comes to sport activities.’
+I created a manual for all partners and helped set up meetings with refugee centres to find locations for a pilot programme.
+I also worked on volunteer recruitment and carried out desk research.
+For my field research I joined volleyball sessions to understand what refugees want and need from sport activities.’

-‘My graduation research focuses on the integration of refugees through sport participation with the help of refugee centres and the local municipalities.
-I am evaluating how the sport programmes in the refugee centres can have a positive impact on the integration process of the refugees and how the entities involved, play a role.'
+‘My graduation research focused on the integration of refugees through sport participation, supported by refugee centres and local municipalities.
+I evaluated how sport programmes in these centres can support the integration process and how each partner plays a role.’

 Why she chose sport for development

-‘I cannot choose one, there were many.
-However, I think the best ones must be the people I met and the opportunities and support I got to step out of the box.
-For example, during my third study year, I got the chance to explore other personal interests: I chose a photography minor which also opened doors to create and curate my own photography exhibition as an elective credit assignment.’
+‘I cannot choose just one.
+The people I met, the support I received and the chances to step out of my comfort zone were all important.
+In my third year I could explore personal interests and chose a photography minor.
+This opened the door to create and curate my own photography exhibition as an elective credit assignment.’

 Qionah’s tip for new students

-‘Be open to the experience, even the ones that you feel are pointless.
-Take all the opportunities you get to make the experience your own.
-It will go faster than you can imagine, but it will be a great 4 years if you just go for it.’
+‘Be open to every experience, even the ones that feel less useful.
+Take all chances to shape the journey in your own way.
+These 4 years go fast, but they will be great if you go for it.’

 Excited?